Main Content

 Description

-A PollableDataQueue object enables synchronous sending and polling for data or messages between workers and client in a parallel pool while a computation is carried out.
-For example, you can send intermediate values to the client and use the values in another computation.
+A PollableDataQueue object enables synchronous sending and polling for data or messages between the client and workers in a parallel pool during a computation.
+For example, from a worker, you can send intermediate values to the client or another worker and use the values in another computation.
+You can also:

-• Unlike all other handle objects, PollableDataQueue and DataQueue instances do remain connected when they are sent to workers.
+Unlike all other handle objects, PollableDataQueue and DataQueue objects remain connected when you transfer them.

 Creation